Mansi242401/SQL-Ecommerce-data-analysis/growth_story.md

 # Summarized Findings

-The results from the queries show a growing conversion rate for gsearch sessions and orders over time.
-The monthly trend of gsearch split by brand and nonbrand indicates an increase in brand orders.
-Additionally, the impact of the billing test resulted in a significant lift in revenue per billing page session.
-The analysis of the conversion funnel also provides insights into the click-through rates for different stages of the checkout process.
+The results indicate increasing conversion rates over time, higher conversion rates for desktop sessions compared to mobile sessions, and a significant lift in revenue per billing page session due to the billing test.
+The overall impact of the new billing page for the last month was estimated at $10,152.43.

 ## CEO's Request on Nov 27, 2012